xmos/lib_i2s/lib_i2s/doc/rst/i2s.rst

      * - *CHANNELS_PER_FRAME*
        - The number of channels multiplexed into a frame on the data line.
      * - *FSYNC_OFFSET*
-       - The number of bits between the frame sync signal transitioning an data being drive on the data line.
+       - The number of bits between the frame sync signal transitioning and data being drive on the data line.
      * - *FSYNC_LENGTH*
        - The number of bits that the frame sync signal stays high for